Build Your First SaaS Feature

 import { getSession } from "@/lib/server/auth-helpers";

-export async function createNote(data: unknown) {
+export async function createNote(data: unknown): Promise<CreateNoteResponse> {

 const session = await getSession();

-return { success: false, error: "Unauthorized" };
+if (!session) return { success: false, error: "Unauthorized" };

 const parsed = createNoteSchema.safeParse(data);

-return { success: false, error: "Invalid input" };
+if (!parsed.success) return { success: false, error: "Invalid input" };

 await prisma.note.create({